-He has assisted several designers, including Ultz, Chris Oram, Tom Piper, Ben Stones, Michael Vale, Angela Davies, Libby Watson and Paul Wills, in venues including the National Theatre and The Royal Shakespeare Company.
+He has previously assisted several designers, including Ultz, Chris Oram, Tom Piper, Ben Stones, Michael Vale, Angela Davies, Libby Watson and Paul Wills, in venues including the National Theatre and The Royal Shakespeare Company.

 For a full list of productions Max has coming up and has worked on, see the CV page